 Combined Biology (BS) and Biology (MA or MS)

 American University offers students the opportunity to earn both undergraduate and graduate degrees through its combined bachelor's/master's programs.
 See Combined Bachelor's and Master's Degrees for more information.

-- Undergraduate biology majors should apply for admission to the BS/Master's program by the end of the junior year.
-Admission is open to undergraduates whose overall grade point average and grade point average in biology course is 3.00 or higher.
+- Admission is open to undergraduates whose overall grade point average and grade point average in biology course is 3.00 or higher.
 Applications must be accompanied by two letters of recommendation, a statement of purpose, and Graduate Record Examination (GRE) scores.
 Each student's file must be approved by the department's Graduate Studies Committee prior to the end of the junior year to assure adequate time to complete degree requirements for the program.
 Students should discuss their interest in the program and their course schedules with members of the faculty before submitting a formal application.
-Interested students are encouraged to enroll in up to 3 credit hours of BIO-490 Independent Study Project in Biology to conduct independent study research before applying.
+Interested students are encouraged to enroll in up to 3 credit hours of BIO-490 Independent Study Project in Biology (1-6) to conduct independent study research before applying.